LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

   # ...
 ```

-Since *docstrings* only document the source code, but do not provide simple how-to-use instructions, the documentation framework *Sphinx* [@SphinxDocumentation] is used for this purpose.
+Since *docstrings* only document the source code, but do not provide simple how-to-use instructions, the documentation framework *Sphinx* [@G17] is used for this purpose.
 This framework offers the functionality to generate (+html) or (+pdf) documentation from various source code documentation formats, such as the used *docstrings*.

 These are converted into a Markdown format in an intermediate step and this also allows to add further user documentation such as examples or installation instructions.